IBM-Bluemix-Docs/certificate-manager/manage-scc.md

 | Resource kind | Property | Operator type | Value | Description |
 |:--------------|:---------|:--------------|:------|:------------|
 | `instance` | `private_network_only` | Boolean | - | Indicates whether access to an instance of the service is allowed only through a private network. |
-{: caption="Table 2.
+{: caption="Table 1.
 Available rule configurations" caption-side="top"}

-To learn more about governing the configuration of resources, check out [Working with config rules](/docs/security-compliance?topic=security-compliance-rules).

 ## Gaining security insight with {{site.data.keyword.cloudcerts_short}}